 Jennings County High School's Improvement Plan was developed to document the changes and progress our school has made while working to continuously improve everything we do.
 The plan provides our staff with an ongoing means for self-assessment, communication, continuous improvement, and accountability.
-The components used in this plan are based upon the Indiana describes who we are, our vision for the school, goals, plans, progress, and achievements in the context of client demographics and needs and school partnerships.
+The components used in this plan are based upon the Indiana Academic Standards required in Public Law 221.

+This plan is a living document that describes JCHS and includes actual evidence of our work.
+It describes who we are, our vision for the school, goals, plans, progress, and achievements in the context of client demographics and needs and school partnerships.
 The plan also describes how we intend to increase student learning, our ultimate outcome.
-The School Improvement
+The School Improvement Committee was involved in developing the narrative for our plan based on representation from the entire staff.